OracleMichael/blogposts/ChangeDelimiter/README.md

 This guide is meant for **somewhat experienced OIC users**, meaning users know how to do each of the above and have done them at least once.

 In addition, it is recommended that the consumer of this guide has familiarity working with the FTP adapter and the XSLT mappings (i.e. knows what they are and where to find them).
+If you do not have access to an FTP server, you may create a file server as detailed [here](https://docs.oracle.com/en/cloud/paas/integration-cloud/file-server/enable-file-server.html).
+To access your FTP server, you may use third-party software such as WinSCP (Windows), FileZilla, Cyberduck, etc.

+# Methods

+Prior to implementing either of these methods, you will need to create the FTP connection first.

 ## Create the FTP Connection